-There is NO on-site parking available for families.
-Exploris's parking lots are reserved for staff parking ONLY.
+We regret that there is NO on-site parking available for families.
+Exploris Middle Grades Campus's parking lots are reserved for staff parking ONLY.
 This includes those picking up for After School Care.
 Please be mindful that faculty and staff and employees of neighboring businesses must be able to enter and leave the parking lots whenever necessary.
 Please do not enter the parking lot until carpool has started so as to allow our neighbors and staff to exit if needed.
 Families must park in the appropriately labeled spaces on the street or in public parking lots.
 Cars parked on the Exploris Middle campus are subject to towing by our neighboring businesses and landlords.